CSCfi/csc-user-guide/docs/apps/roary.md

 ## Available

-*   Puhti-rhel8: 3.13.0
+*   Puhti: 3.13.0
 ## Usage

-In Puhti-rhel8, Roary should be executed as a batch job.
+In Puhti, Roary should be executed as a batch job.
 An interactive batch job for running Roary can be started with command:

 ```text
 sinteractive -i